Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 process.exit();
 ```

-The following code snippets are from the `push.js` module and run on the client.
+The following code snippets are from the `push.js`{:.bash} module and run on the client.

 ### Service Worker

-The next step is to install a service worker with `navigator.serviceWorker.register()`.
-This will fail if your site is not `localhost` or has a valid HTTPS certificate.
-When testing you can get around the HTTPS restriction by checking the "Enable Service Workers over HTTP (when toolbox is open)" option in the Firefox Devtools options.
-You can also use the `--unsafely-treat-insecure-origin-as-secure` flag when you open Chrome via the command line, if you need to test HTTP URLs.
+The second step is to install a service worker with `navigator.serviceWorker.register()`{:.js}.
+This only works if your site is served on `localhost`{:.bash} or has a valid SSL certificate.
+For testing you can get around the HTTPS restriction by checking the _Enable Service Workers over HTTP (when toolbox is open)_ option in the Firefox developer tools.
+You can also start Chrome via command line and use the `--unsafely-treat-insecure-origin-as-secure` flag.

 ``` js
 navigator.serviceWorker.register('/service-worker.js')